laudares/postgresql-docs/docs/solutions/pgbackrest.md

     export NODE3_NAME="node-3"
     ```

-2. Create the `pgBackRest` repository
+2. Create the `pgBackRest` repository, *if necessary*

     A repository is where `pgBackRest` stores backups.
-In this example, the backups will be saved to `/var/lib/pgbackrest`
+In this example, the backups will be saved to `/var/lib/pgbackrest`.
+    This directory is usually created during pgBackRest's installation process.
+If it's not there already:

     ```{.bash data-prompt="$"}
     $ sudo mkdir -p /var/lib/pgbackrest